How much a leader earns may depend, at least in part, on whether they look the part.

 Studies suggest that people tend to be consistent about which faces look more, or less, leader-like.
 Evolutionary psychologists Mark Van Vugt and Allen Grabo argue that evolution has hardwired humans to choose leaders based on specific physical criteria that can infer good leadership qualities.

-“Because such cues were reliably associated with leadership success in ancestral human environments, they continue to affect people’s attributions of leadership today,” they write in a new review published in Current Directions in Psychological Science.
+“Because such cues were reliably associated with leadership success in ancestral human environments, they continue to affect people’s attributions of leadership today,” they write in a review published in Current Directions in Psychological Science.

 For example, more masculine faces—characterized by features such as a squared face, strong jawline, pronounced eyebrows, and thin eyes and lips—are typically judged as more dominant.
 Dominant-looking individuals are more likely to be judged as leaders, but they’re also rated as appearing less trustworthy.
 On the other hand, stereotypical “feminine” features such as a round face, big eyes, small eyebrows, and full lips—tend to cue associations of trustworthiness.